Code-Institute-Submissions/sixnationsrugbyquiz/README.md

     - That a warning message appears if anything other than a p or q is entered.

   - Quit Early - Verify that:
-    - When the user types q to quit as above a message displays saying goodbye to the user and pointing out that if they wish to play they can click the Let's Play Button.
+    - When the user types "q" to quit as above a message displays saying goodbye to the user and pointing out that if they wish to play they can click the Let's Play Button.
     - By clicking the Let's Play Button the website is refreshed and the quiz re-starts.

   - Quiz Choices - Verify that: